Kelley

 was a

-social psychologist, focusing on interpersonal relationships and
+, focusing on interpersonal relationships and

 contributing to

-attribution theory – how individuals ‘attribute’ causes to events,
+– how individuals ‘attribute’ causes to events,

-for instance a “situational”
+for instance a “situational

-or “dispositional”
+or “dispositional

 factor.